 So where do i get dutch doors?

-We were honored to work with Simpson Door Company directly.
-My Simpson doors are the Traditional Sash 2435 (double doors) + Traditional Sash Sidelight 1742.
-If you want your own Simpson doors, you’ll need to order through a local dealer.
+Our doors are the Traditional Sash 2435 (double doors) + Traditional Sash Sidelight 1742.
+If you want these doors, you’ll need to order through a local dealer.

 Cory is truly an amazing woodworker but by the end of my install process, he was hating his task.
 Even though I paid him for his services, it was a huge job and he has vowed to never take on dutch doors again.
 HA!